jonathanlocke/jonathanlocke.github.io/index.md

         private HashMap<Key, Value> map()
         {
-            return state(Attributed.class, () -> new HashMap<>());
+            return state(AttributedMixin.class, () -> new HashMap<>());
         }
     }

-The *Attributed* mixin can now be added to any object and it will provide a keyed attribute attached to that object.
+*AttributedMixin* can now be added to any object, and it will provide a keyed attribute attached to that object.
 For example, it can be used like this to add a name to any arbitrary class:

-    public class AttributedTest
+    public class AttributedMixinTest
     {
-        static class A implements Attributed<String, String> { }
+        static class A implements AttributedMixin<String, String> { }

-        static class B implements Attributed<String, String> { }
+        static class B implements AttributedMixin<String, String> { }

         @Test
         public void test()